dartoos-dev/json_cache/README.md

 [![Hits-of-Code](https://hitsofcode.com/github/dartoos-dev/json_cache)](https://hitsofcode.com/github/dartoos-dev/json_cache/view)

-**Json Cache** is an object-oriented package to serve as a layer on top of local storage packages, unifying them as an elegant cache API; which, in turn, is a set of classes that can be selected and combined in various ways to address specific caching requirements.
+**Json Cache** is an object-oriented package to serve as a layer on top of local storage packages - packages that persist data locally on the user's device -, unifying them as an elegant cache API.

+In addition, this package gives the programmer great flexibility; it provides a set of classes that can be selected and combined in various ways to address specific caching requirements.